unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 }
 ```

+**Notes**:
+The `CachedFileManager` only has effect on Windows and on WebAssembly (see below in the [WebAssembly](#WebAssembly) section)

-**Notes**: While the `SuggestedStartLocation` has no effect, it must be set for UWP.
+While the `SuggestedStartLocation` has no effect, it must be set for UWP.
 You must declare at least one item for `FileTypeChoices`.
 Each has a description and one or more extensions.

 ## Picker configuration